List of Vancouver Canucks award winners: Pavel Bure Most Exciting Player Award

 The Pavel Bure Most Exciting Player Award is given to the player judged to be the most exciting, as voted by the fans.
 Prior to the 2013-14 NHL season, the award was simply known as the Most Exciting Player Award.
 Tony Tanti and Pavel Bure have won the award five times, tied for the most in team history.
+Quinn Hughes is the only defenceman to ever win this award.